 On the most prominent online selling platform worldwide, Amazon, there are more than 12 million products available for selling.
-Many people became very successful in the business of sale after they offered their products on this platform or discovered a profitable product or niche using Amazon Product Finder by IO Scout.
+Many people became very successful in the business of sale after they offered their products on this platform or discovered a profitable product or niche using Amazon Product Research Tool by IO Scout.

 Finding the right niche or product isn't quite easy.
 Maybe you discovered profitable products with high demand and low competition , but after you have done the additional research, you found that your product falls into Amazon restricted categories.
 Don't be disappointed.
 Even though specific categories are restricted, they aren't entirely prohibited.
 These categories have special rules and requirements you need to live up to if you want to sell items that fall into these categories, and you need to get Amazon's approval before you start trading.